scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx download project-XXXXXXXXXXXXXXXX:/Tabular_Data/appXXXXX_XXXXXXXXXXXXXXXX.dataset.data_dictionary.csv -o data_dictionary.txt

-You shold now have an Excel file in the home directory of your local machine (i.e. your computer/laptop) that looks something like the example below
+You should now have an Excel file in the home directory of your local machine (i.e. your computer/laptop) that looks something like the example below

 <img src = "https://github.com/scottchiesa/UKB_RAP_Getting_Started/blob/main/ddd.png">